wp-plugins/category-custom-post-order/readme.txt

 == Changelog ==
 = 1.3.2 =
+* Remove some empty breaklines

 == Installation ==
 1. Upload the entire category-custom-post-order folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to posts category and choose category to ordering and save results

+== Child categories ==
+As default Wordpress display posts from child category in parent category.
+This plugin turn of this function.